surf-sci-bc/uspy/README.md

 (venv) $ python3 -m pip install --upgrade pip
 ```

-And finally, install your local `agfalta` module in editable mode:
+And finally, install your local `uspy` module in editable mode:

 ```sh
 (venv) $ python3 -m pip install -e .
 ```

-Now everything should run and you can do `import agfalta` from your virtual environment.
+Now everything should run and you can do `import uspy` from your virtual environment.

 ## Contributing

 ### Testing

 The project and its `testdata` folder are two separate repositories because all the binary data in `testdata` makes the pushing and pulling too slow otherwise.
 If you don't do tests, you don't need `testdata`.
-If you do, do this in the agfalta_tools repo:
+If you do, do this in the uspy repo:

 ```sh
 $ git submodule init
 $ git submodule update
 ```

-For running the tests, just go into `agfalta_tools` venv and do
+For running the tests, just go into `uspy` venv and do

 ```sh
 (venv) $ pytest